swapnil-sarda/Projects/README.md

 Linear regression is used to find how dependent highly correlated variables are with each other.

-The result indicate that State owned colleges show positivie correlation between number of infrastructure facilties and number of student in the college, compared to Private colleges.
+The result indicate that State owned colleges show positivie correlation between number of infrastructure facilties and number of student in the college compared to Privately owned colleges.

+In Urban setting, the demand exists for colleges regardless of the administration style of college.

+The difference comes in rural areas.
+State colleges are heavily subsidized and can afford to ask lower fees and still give higher number of infrastructure.

+Whereas privately owned colleges in rural areas can highlight various educational courses offered to attract students who migrate from rural to urban locations.